mantidproject/documents/Design/CrashReporting/DesignDocument.md

 * MessageDialog text dump

 ### Web service and Database
 We are initially planning to use the same web service and database for the crash reporting that we do for the usage reporting.
-The crash reports will go to a different url however so that we mantain the flexibility to change this in the future if required.
+The crash reports will go to a different url however so that we maintain the flexibility to change this in the future if required.

 The data base for the crash reporting will be split into a table for the minimal data which is always provided and a table of extra data which will sometimes be provided.
 The minimal data will be that described above in the crash reporting section.
 Entries spanning these two tables can then be linked by a Crash ID.

 ### User feedback

 A further requirement **R.1.5** is to ask the user for additional feedback.
-This requires designing an interface which will be displayed to the user when a crash has occured.
-The layout and userbility of this interface is disscussed below.
+This requires designing an interface which will be displayed to the user when a crash has occurred.
+The layout and usability of this interface is discussed below.

 As their is no guarantee that mantidplot will still be running at this point this interface needs to be independent of mantidplot and launchable on it's own.
 It will ideally be launched from within the crash reporting service, via  as this is a common point of between all the different crash cases.